 LOCAL SCUBA DIVING

-Considering that most of us live in Montana or Wyoming, it is easy to wonder about the caliber of Scuba locations in the west.
-Well fear not, there are ample fresh water locations that even the coldest-of-person can endure in July and August.
-Considering we live in a land- locked state, Montana and Wyoming have as great fresh water diving. below are some common dive areas for you to enjoy!
+Considering that most of us that are reading this live in Rocky Mountain region, it’s easy to wonder about the caliber of Scuba locations in the west.
+Well fear not, there are ample fresh water locations that even the coldest-of-person can easily endure in June, July, August and September.
+Considering FFS&S is located in the land-locked state of Montana, there is still some exceptional fresh water diving to be enjoyed.
+Below are some common dive areas for you to read about and enjoy!

 Flathead Lake, MT

-Interestingly, Flathead Lake is the largest natural freshwater lake west of the Mississippi River in the contiguous United States and is slightly larger than Lake Tahoe.
-Flathead is 27.3 miles long and up to 15.5 miles wide and has a maximum depth of 370.7 feet with an average of 164.7 feet.
+Interestingly, Flathead Lake is the largest natural freshwater lake west of the Mississippi River in the contiguous United States and is slightly larger than Lake Tahoe, NV.
+Flathead is 27.3 miles long and at its maximum width is 15.5 miles wide.
+It has a maximum depth of 370.7 feet with an average of 164.7 feet.
 This makes Flathead Lake deeper than the average depths of the Yellow Sea or the Persian Gulf.
-This Big Sky lake is one of the cleanest in the populated world for its size and type.
+This Big Sky lake is one of the cleanest in the world for its size and type.

 Canyon Ferry Lake (Dam) – Helena, MT